MDL0008 - ORIGAMI - TRADITIONAL MASU OR SQUARE BOX

 Step 11

-While holding the corners in position with your thumbs, use your other fingers to find the top flap of the box and fold it towards you, and over the side of the box.
+While holding the corners in position with your thumbs, use your other fingers to find the pointy flap that is still flat on the table.

 Step 12